mozilla-releng/relengdocs/taskcluster/tc_staging.rst

    # Sign in via taskcluster cli
    eval $(taskcluster signin)

-   # Set REVISION to the above commit you found
+   # Set REVISION to the try commit
-   REVISION=23f9ff7daa01b1273edb9c1df04436d895983b58
+   REVISION=95f571f94f6d9c4e597d8a33fa27cf2fecf12f84

    # Run fxci
-   fxci replay-hg-push mozilla-central $REVISION
+   fxci replay-hg-push try $REVISION

-This will give you a URL like https://stage.taskcluster.nonprod.cloudops.mozgcp.net/tasks/PHY82PPMQmOz_qYucrSHOw .
+This will give you a URL like https://stage.taskcluster.nonprod.cloudops.mozgcp.net/tasks/J9WeztDYT4aQstuJUGOgIg .
 This is the `build-decision <https://hg.mozilla.org/ci/ci-configuration/file/tip/build-decision>`__ task URL, which will create a decision task.

 Monitor the build-decision task
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~